gertanoh/gafka/Readme.md

 It is for educational purposes, but who knows?

-# Expected Features / Progress of dev
+# V1 Features
 - [x] Log
 - [x] Partition / Topic / Replication
 - [x] Partition connectivity / Raft Group
 - [x] Broker / Cluster Raft Group
 - [x] Broker GRPC Server

-- [ ] Producer
+Came to the conclusion that relying purely on gossip for metadata management can lead to inconsistencies and failures.

-- [ ] Consumer
+# V2
-- [ ] CLI for produce/consume
+let's follow the traditional controller-based kafka architecture.

 # Goals
 - Trivial to install
 - Ease to use
 - Ease to operate (need metrics)